img

 Conclusion

 Viagra is one of the most effective medications for treating ED.
-In most cases, it works well and has changed people's lives for the better.
+In most cases, it works well and will change people's lives for the better.
 In some cases, it doesn’t work.
-There are many reasons why Viagra sometimes doesn’t and a wide range of options on how to make it work for you.
+There are many reasons why Viagra may not work, and a wide range of options on how to make it work better for you.
 Talk to your doctor to understand why it doesn’t work and find the best treatment for you.

 References